sparkflows/sparkflows-docs/docs/user-guide/utilities/index.rst

 Utilities
 ===========================

-Utilities set of processors provides capability in Fire Insights such as sending Email Notification, decrypt PGP encrypted files and so on.
+Utilities set of processors provides capability in Sparkflows such as sending Email Notification, decrypt PGP encrypted files and so on.

-Fire Insights provides the capability to perform the most complex data preparation operation via drag and drop.
+Sparkflows provides the capability to perform the most complex data preparation operation via drag and drop.

 .. panels::
     :container: container-lg pb-3